leo-arch/clifm/README.md

 ## First steps

-Try `help` command to learn more about CliFM.
+Try the `help` command to learn more about CliFM.
 Once in the CliFM prompt, type `help` or `?`:

 	12:12 user:hostname /etc
 	:) $ help

-To jumtp into the COMMANDS section in the manpage, simply enter `cmd`.
+To jump into the COMMANDS section in the manpage, simply enter `cmd`.

 Just try it and let me know.
 It gets better and better.
 I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?